vchan2/MerrickMath.github.io-CelebrateMath/DTFE0Q9.md

+## CODE: DTFE0Q9

 Ms. Keri has 12 skittles, Ms. Doina has 9 skittles.
 How many skittles do they have altogether?

 Onward: <input id='password' type='text'  />
 <a href="https://MerrickMath.github.io/MperrickMath.github.io-CelebrateMath/p2.html" onclick="javascript:return validatePass()">  Click here to submit  </a>